conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 * [libdl](http://refspecs.linuxfoundation.org/LSB_2.0.1/LSB-Core/LSB-Core/app-libdl.html), for dynamic linking support
 * [Vfw32](https://docs.microsoft.com/en-us/windows/desktop/api/_multimedia/), or [Video for Windows](https://docs.microsoft.com/en-us/windows/desktop/multimedia/video-for-windows), and ancient technology from Windows 95 timeline for video playback, which is still in use

-Also, specicially for Apple macOS, there are bunch of frameworks in use.
+Also, especially for Apple macOS, there are a bunch of frameworks in use.
 In order to specify frameworks, we use the following code:

 {% highlight python %}